Flower804/raspberry-pi-and-esp32-ser-comm/README.md

 # raspberry-pi-and-esp32-ser-comm

-This project is for Tugaspace and Cansat
+This project is made by Flower for [Tugaspace](https://github.com/TugaSpace) in the Cansat competition

-The v2 versions are for logic and concep purposes only non of the work From now on the v3 and up versions will be the leading codes and the ones continuing progress
+This project uses [mutliprocessing](https://docs.python.org/3/library/multiprocessing.html) on the Raspberry Pi to communicate with the Esp32 via Serial